Character AI Ban 2026: Rules, Lawsuits & Timeline Explained

 When does the under-18 chat ban take full effect?

-The full ban on open-ended chat for users under 18 will be effective no later than November 25, 2025.
+The full ban on open-ended chat for users under 18 will be entirely effective and enforced no later than November 25, 2025.

 What happens to a teen's existing chats and characters?

 Under-18 users can still revisit and read their past chat histories, but they will not be able to continue the conversation.
-They can also still create characters, scenes, and voices.
+They retain the ability to create characters, scenes, and voices within the platform's constraints.

 What is the transitional chat limit for users under 18?

-During the transition period before the full ban, chat time for under-18 users will be limited, starting with an initial restriction of two hours per day.
+During the transition period before the full ban, chat time for under-18 users was limited, starting with an initial restriction of two hours per day to ease users off the platform.

 Which third-party service is being used for age verification?

-The company is using third-party tools, such as Persona, to enforce the new age-gating requirements.
+Character.AI is utilizing third-party identity verification tools, primarily Persona, to enforce the new age-gating requirements and scan identification documents.

 What is a parasocial relationship?